datasets/lymph/README.md

-This dataset contains occurrences of lymph cancer in people
+This dataset contains occurrences of lymph cancer in people.

 ## Data